sh1ne/Note/SERVICE_WORKER_EXPLANATION.md

 - **External resources**: Cross-origin requests not cached
 - **Dynamic data**: Note content from Firestore not cached (uses IndexedDB instead)

+### Why Dynamic Data Isn't Cached in Service Worker

+**This is actually the CORRECT approach for your app!** Here's why:

+1. **IndexedDB Already Handles It**: Your app uses IndexedDB to store note data offline, which is separate from service worker caching.
+This is the right pattern:
+   - **Service Worker** = Caches app shell/assets (HTML, CSS, JS)
+   - **IndexedDB** = Stores note data offline

+2. **Firebase Data Changes Frequently**: Note content changes constantly as users type.
+Caching Firebase responses would lead to stale data.

+3. **Real-time Sync**: Your app needs fresh data from Firestore, not cached responses.
+The IndexedDB layer provides offline access while maintaining data freshness when online.

+4. **No Problem for Your Setup**: Your architecture is correct - service worker for assets, IndexedDB for data.
+This is a best practice!

 ## Cache Strategy Details

 ### Static Assets (`/_next/static/`)